Stock market today: Wall Street slips, and S&P 500 stays on track for its worst week since April

 NEW YORK (AP) — U.S. stocks are slipping on Thursday following mixed data on the economy, keeping them on track for their worst week since April.

-The S&P 500 was 0.5% lower in midday trading following two straight drops.
-The Dow Jones Industrial Average was down 339 points, or 0.8%, as of 11:40 a.m.
-Eastern time, and the Nasdaq composite was edging down by less than 0.1%.
+The S&P 500 was 0.5% lower in afternoon trading following two straight drops.
+The Dow Jones Industrial Average was down 329 points, or 0.8%, as of 12:55 p.m.
+Eastern time, and the Nasdaq composite fell 0.1%.

 Treasury yields were holding relatively steady in the bond market following the mixed reports on the U.S. economy.
 One suggested U.S. companies slowed their hiring last month, falling well short of economists' forecasts for an acceleration.
 Another report, though, said fewer U.S. workers filed for unemployment benefits last week than expected.
 That's an indication layoffs remain low.